RWS/studio-api-docs/apiconcepts/releasenotes/tradosstudio2022sr1.md

 | GetLanguageResourcesTemplates(LanguageResourcesTemplateProperties additionalProperties,bool includeTmSpecific = true)| GetLanguageResourcesTemplates(bool includeTmSpecific = true)|

 # General API changes
-Third party developers now have access to Trados Studio's custom language registry, which offers finer control over language management than the language registry provided by Microsoft.
+Third-party developers now have access to Trados Studio's custom language registry, which offers finer control over language management than the language registry provided by Microsoft.

 Following this change, [CultureCode](../../api/core/Sdl.Core.Globalization.CultureCode.yml) is now the recommended alternative to the standard CultureInfo.

-To ensure compatibility with Studio and other RWS system interfacing with Studio please fetch the language info using our internal language registry :
+To ensure compatibility with Studio and other RWS system interfacing with Studio, fetch the language info using our internal language registry:

 Example: